Frequently Asked Questions About Plastic Surgery

 To prepare for plastic surgery, it is important that you carefully follow your doctor’s pre-operative instructions regarding medications, smoking, diet, and exercise.
 Our Illinois plastic surgery center also provides detailed information on preparing for plastic surgery, so our patients are educated about what to expect throughout the cosmetic surgery process.

 How long does plastic surgery last?

-Plastic surgery is permanent, however, it does not stop the effects of aging, weight gain, and other external factors.
-Dr. Horn can advise each patient so they have reasonable expectations prior to undergoing surgery and provide information on how to maintain your results based on the specific procedure you undergo.
+Plastic surgery is permanent.
+However, it does not stop the effects of aging, weight gain, or other external factors.
+Dr. Horn can advise each patient so they have reasonable expectations prior to undergoing surgery and will provide information on how to maintain your results based on the specific procedure you undergo.